jmhutchison/QGIS-Training-Manual/introduction/preparation.rst

 configured its installation.

-.. note::  The screenshots for this course were taken in QGIS 1.8 running on Ubuntu 11.10 and Windows XP.
+.. note::  The screenshots for this course were taken in QGIS 1.8 running on Mac OS X 10.9.5.
 Depending on your setup, the screens you encounter may well appear somewhat different.
 However, all the same buttons will still be available, and the instructions will work on any OS.
-You will need QGIS 1.8 (the latest version at time of writing) to use this course.
+You will need QGIS 1.8 or above to use this course.

 Let's get started right away!